 '''

-net start p4_Master
+p4 -p 1666 info

 '''

-- 2. Create your Perforce administrator account within the Perforce repository, using the user name and password specified in sdp_master_config.ini. - 3.
-If you are using a Perforce server version 2013.3 or older, install the depot map trigger in the trigger table as shown below.
-If you are using 2014.1 or newer, then there is a configurable which will perform the same action.
+- 2. Create your Perforce administrator account within the Perforce repository, using the user name and password specified in sdp master config.ini. - 3.
+If you are using a Perforce server version 2013.3 or older, install the Depot Spec Map Field trigger in the trigger table as shown below.
+If you are using 2014.1 or newer, the server.depot.root configurable should be used in place of the trigger.